Shadowsaber76/CNN-Classifier-for-CIFAR-10/README.md

 ## Results
 - Training and testing accuracy is printed during training.
-- The model achieves competitive performance on CIFAR-10.

 ## License
 This project is open-source under the MIT License.